rkirk7/GlobetrottingKirks/blog-posts/2025-06-03-exploring-antarctica-and-the-arctic-how-did-two-floridians-end-up-at-both-polar-regions-in-one-year-and-what-did-they-discover.md

----
-title: "Exploring Antarctica and the Arctic: How did two Floridians end up at both polar regions in one year, and what did they discover?"
+# Exploring Antarctica and the Arctic: How did two Floridians end up at both polar regions in one year, and what did they discover?
-date: 2025-06-03
-categories:
-  - "antarctica"
-  - "arctic"
-  - "arctic-cruise"
-  - "cruise"
-  - "polar-bears"
-  - "quark"
-  - "svalbard"
-tags:
-  - "myvikingjourney"
-  - "7th-continent"
-  - "adventure-travel"
-  - "expedition"
-  - "falkland-islands"
-  - "humpback-whales"
-  - "octantis"
-  - "penguins"
-  - "south-america"
-  - "south-georgia"
-  - "south-america"
-  - "spitsbergen"
-  - "travel"
-  - "ultramarine"
-  - "viking"
----
+*2025-06-03*

 My adult daughter and I have had the good fortune to travel extensively over the past decade since my retirement.